 \section{Behavior-Based Shape Formation}

 Previously, we have shown how to achieve relative localization with only distance and displacement measurements.
-In this section, we will address the problem how to achieve shape formation control through behavior based control strategy.
+In this section, we will address the problem of how to achieve shape formation control through behavior based control strategy.
 To achieve this, we first define and parameterize the desired formation shape.
-Then, a consensus based shape localization agreement protocol is presented to overcome the difficulty of determining the shape localization in the absense of global coordinates.
-Thirdly, we propose the distributed shape formation control strategy utilizing only local measurements.
+Then, a consensus based shape localization agreement protocol is presented to determine the shape localization in the absence of global coordinates.
+Thirdly, we propose the distributed shape formation control strategy utilizing local measurements.
 The details are as follows.